-Recorded audition videos must be uploaded to YouTube, Vimeo, Google Drive, or similar, and links to the videos must be submitted via our Admissions File Upload Page.
+Upload your audition videos to YouTube, Vimeo, Google Drive, or similar, and submit links to the videos via our Admissions File Upload Page.
 You will receive a link to this page within a few days of submitting your SOMD application.
 Be sure videos are not classified as "private" and are accessible for us to view.
 In YouTube, these could be either "public" or "unlisted."